TOPIC : Marie Skłodowska-Curie Innovative Training Networks (ITN-EID)

 Topic conditions and documents

-2. Eligibility and admissibility conditions: described in part B and C of the General Annexes of the General Work Programme, with the following exceptions: the conditions specific to Marie Skłodowska-Curie Actions (MSCA) are described in the MSCA section of the General Work Programme.
+- Eligibility and admissibility conditions: described in part B and C of the General Annexes of the General Work Programme.
+Note that specific conditions apply to Marie Skłodowska-Curie Actions (MSCA) and are described in the MSCA section of the General Work Programme.

-3.1 Evaluation criteria and procedure, scoring and threshold: described in part H of the General Annexes of the General Work Programme, with the following exceptions: the award criteria and evaluation procedure specific to Marie Skłodowska-Curie Actions (MSCA) is described in the MSCA section of the General Work Programme.
+3.1 Evaluation criteria and procedure, scoring and threshold: described in part H of the General Annexes of the General Work Programme.
+Note that the award criteria and evaluation procedure specific to Marie Skłodowska-Curie Actions (MSCA) is described in the MSCA section of the General Work Programme.

-3.3 The ITN-specific guide for applicants can be downloaded from the Call Documents page.
+3.3 Specific arrangements: The ITN-specific guide for applicants can be downloaded from the Call Documents page (available at the call opening date).

-4. Proposal page limits and layout: Please refer to Part B of the proposal template.
+- Proposal page limits and layout: Please refer to Part B of the standard proposal template.

 Information on the outcome of evaluation: maximum 5 months from the final date for submission.